 There are four main components to the trumpet mouthpiece: the rim, cup, throat and backbore.

-- The rim is simply where your lips touch the mouthpiece to blow into.
+The rim of the mouthpiece is where your lips touch the mouthpiece to blow into.

-- The cup is the initial chamber positioned at the rim where the vibrations resonate.
+The cup of the mouthpiece is the initial chamber positioned at the rim where the vibrations resonate.
 The diameter of the cup determines how much vibration can be caused by the lips which can produce different sounds.

-- The throat follows the cup and is the smallest chamber that the vibrations pass through in the mouthpiece.
+The throat of the trumpet mouthpiece follows the cup and is the smallest chamber that the vibrations pass through in the mouthpiece.
 A larger throat can provide a fuller sound while a smaller throat causes a weaker sound.

-- Finally, the backbore is the last chamber of the mouthpiece from which the air and vibrations move into the trumpet’s main pipe.
+Finally, the backbore of the mouthpiece is the last chamber of the mouthpiece from which the air and vibrations move into the trumpet’s main pipe.
 The backbore can determine the control a player has over the sound of the instrument and also whether they want to emphasize the lower or higher notes (or even not emphasize on either).